chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 6. package

-    Use the :doc:`package resource <resource_package>` to install a package on a node.
+    Use the package resource to install a package on a node.
 After you have installed the package, use the **template** resource to set up the configuration file for that application, and then start it using the **service** resource.

     Chef has many platform-specific resources for package management, but most of the time the **package** itself is all that's required!
 Chef will figure out which package manager to use based on the node's platform.